mparticle-integrations/mparticle-apple-integration-adobe/README.md

 1. Add the kit dependency to your app's package management file:

-> To send media data to Adobe, you must use CocoaPods or SPM since their SDKs do not support Carthage
+> To send media data to Adobe, you must use CocoaPods or SPM since their SDKs do not support Carthage (iOS only)

 ```
 pod 'mParticle-Adobe/AdobeMedia', '~> 8.0'
 ```

-> Otherwise, for the previous non-media Adobe integration, you can integrate via Carthage or CocoaPods
+> Otherwise, for the previous non-media Adobe integration, you can integrate via Carthage or CocoaPods (iOS and tvOS)

 ```
 pod 'mParticle-Adobe/Adobe', '~> 8.0'